Naguissa/uRTCLib/README.md

 ## What is this repository for? ##

-Really tiny library to basic RTC and EEPROM (incorporated) functionality on Arduino, ESP8266 and STM32 microcontrollers.
+Really tiny library to basic RTC and EEPROM (incorporated) functionality on Arduino, ESP8266, STM32, ESP32 and other microcontrollers.

 DS1307 and DS3231 RTCs are supported